invoke-ai/InvokeAI/docs/features/CONTROLNET.md

 Additionally, each  section can be expanded with the "Show Advanced" button in order to manipulate settings for the image pre-processor that adjusts your uploaded image before using it in during the generation process.

-**Note:** T2I-Adapter models and ControlNet models cannot currently be used together.

 ## IP-Adapter